Sizeof

-The operator has a single operand, which is either an expression or the cast of a data type, which is a data type enclosed in parentheses.
-Data types may not only be primitive types, such as integer and floating-point types, but also pointer types, and compound datatypes (unions, structs, and C++ classes).
+The operator accepts a single operand which is either a data type expressed as a cast – the name of a data type enclosed in parentheses – or a non-type expression for which parentheses are not required.

 Purpose

 Many programs must know the storage size of a particular datatype.
 Though for any given implementation of C or C++ the size of a particular datatype is constant, the sizes of even primitive types in C and C++ may be defined differently for different platforms of implementation.
 For example, runtime allocation of array space may use the following code, in which the sizeof operator is applied to the cast of the type int: